chaitanyagm/powershell_useful_scripts/Clone all Git repositories from Azure DevOps collection.md

 # Script to clone all Git repositories from your Azure DevOps collection

+Thanks to [this blog](https://blog.rsuter.com/script-to-clone-all-git-repositories-from-your-vsts-collection/) from where I've got these commands from.

 ## 1. Create a new PowerShell script file
 In the directory where you want to clone all repositories, create a new CloneAllRepos.ps1 script file with the following contents:
 ```